jkempf42/kube-volttron/cluster-config/README.md

 the configuration, then on the *X* in the upper left corner to return to the VM dashboard.

 In the left side menu, click on *Networking*.
-This will bring up a display of the open ports in the Azure firewall.
-The firewall should
-have port 22 open for SSH on the VM.
-Click on the row with the SSH display.
-The port tab will come up on the right.
-If the source is *Any*, meaning any IP address, you should set the source to the `gateway-node` VM IP address since you will likely want to work from an `ssh` window there.
+This will bring up a table of the open ports in the Azure firewall.
+The table should have a row for port 22, open for `ssh`.
+Double click on the row for `ssh`.
+The port configuration tab will come up on the right.
+If the source is *Any*, meaning any IP address, you should set the source to the `gateway-node` VM public IP address which you recorded above since you will likely want to work from an `ssh` window there.

-You will need to
-open ports for Wireguard
-and the Nginx reverse proxy.
+You will need to open new ports for Wireguard and the Nginx reverse proxy.
 Click on the blue
 *Add inbound port rule* button and fill out the form